Want to receive publications straight to your inbox?

 How can I protect myself and others?

-• a condom or oral dam correctly every time you have oral sex
+• use a condom or oral dam during oral sex

-There is no vaccine to protect against syphilis.
+There is no vaccine to prevent syphilis.

 Can syphilis affect my baby?